Political Science

 Credits 3

-Political Philosophies is a review of the fundamental philosophies that undergird major political ideologies and, also, an acquaintance with the thought leaders who formed or advanced those ideologies.
-The course will emphasize the connection between the philosophies and the cultural and political environments that provides fertile ground for the philosophy to take root and given points in time and in different places.
-3 credits.
+This course reviews the fundamental philosophies that undergird major political ideologies and acquaints students with the thought leaders who formed or advanced those ideologies.
+The course emphasizes the connection between the philosophies and the cultural and political environments that provide fertile ground for philosophy to take root and given points in time and in various places.

 PS 495: Capstone Senior Seminar